Walmart shooter left 'death note,' bought gun day of killing

 Former coworkers and residents of Chesapeake, a city of about 250,000 people near Virginia's coast, have been struggling to make sense of the rampage.

 Bing's death note rambles at times through 11 paragraphs, with references to nontraditional cancer treatments and songwriting.
-He blanches at a comparison to serial killer Jeffrey Dahmer, saying "I would have never killed anyone who entered my home."
+He says people unfairly compared him to serial killer Jeffrey Dahmer, and wrote: "I would have never killed anyone who entered my home."

 And he longs for a wife but says he didn't deserve one.